Cookadle/cart253/frogfrogfrog/README.md

 ## Description
 A modded version of Pippin Bar frog frog game.
 Introducing Greedy Greedy frog,a silly who love eating flies any way he can!
-Two games following the life of Mr.Greedy frog !
+Three games following the life of Mr.Greedy frog !

 *What will happen???*
 ---------------------------------------------------------